TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

         - And you don't have to worry about the
     - This with not deleting forgotten resources might be the simplest option

-- Add how many nodes were deleted in the description
-- I'd hide the arrow to communicate a layer is empty

 - quick_test-exclusive property: Respawn at team spawns
     - Disable by default